dracoventions/TWCManager/docs/modules/EMS_SolarEdge.md

 The SolarEdge EMS Module allows energy generation to be fetched from the SolarEdge API (```monitoringapi.solaredge.com```), which is a hosted management portal for SolarEdge inverters.

+Important: there is no consumption value to be fetched - it is always 0, because no data available as far as we know yet.

 ## Configuration

 The following table shows the available configuration parameters for the SolarEdge EMS Module: